Grace Paley

 Grace Paley (December 11, 1922 – August 22, 2007), Goodside, was an American short story author, poet, teacher, and political activist.

 Paley wrote three critically acclaimed collections of short stories, which were compiled in the Pulitzer Prize and National Book Award finalist The Collected Stories in 1994.
 Her stories home in on the everyday conflicts and heartbreaks of city life, heavily informed by her childhood in the Bronx.
+Paley’s writing is widely recognized for its distinctive authorial voice.

 Beyond her work as an author and university professor, Paley was a feminist and anti-war activist, describing herself as a "somewhat combative pacifist and cooperative anarchist."

 Early life and education

 Grace Paley was born Grace Goodside on December 11, 1922, in the Bronx, to Jewish parents, Isaac Goodside and Manya Goodside (née Ridnyik), who were originally from Ukraine, and espoused socialism, especially her mother.
 They had immigrated 16 or 17 years earlier (in 1906, by one account), following a period under the rule of Ukraine by Czar Nicholas II that saw their exile, her mother to Germany and her father to Siberia—with the change of name from Gutseit as they began their new life in New York.

 The family spoke Russian and Yiddish in the home, and eventually English (which her father learned "by reading Dickens").
 Isaac trained and became a doctor in New York, and the couple had two children early, and a third, Grace, as they approached middle age.
 Fourteen years younger than her sister, Jeanne, and 16 years younger than her brother, Victor, Grace was described as being a tomboy as a child.
 As a child she was tuned in to the intellectual debates of the adults around her, and she was a member of the Falcons, a socialist youth group.

+“Snobbery, arrogance, and status-seeking, were, by all accounts, completely alien to Grace Paley as a person.
+An empathy for humanity and an attempt to write a ‘history of everyday life,’ as she put it, remain the strengths of her writing.”—Critic Sandy English in the World Socialist Web Site.

 After dropping out of high school at sixteen, Grace Goodside attended Hunter College for a year (spanning 1938 and 1939), then married a film cameraman, Jess Paley, when she was 19, on June 20, 1942.
 The Paleys had two children, Nora (born 1949) and Danny (born 1951), but later divorced.
 Writing to introduce an interview in The Paris Review, Jonathan Dee, Barbara Jones, and Larissa MacFarquhar note thatWriting has only occasionally been Paley's main occupation.
 She spent a lot of time in playgrounds when her children were young.
 She has always been very active in the feminist and peace movements...
 Paley studied briefly with W. H. Auden, at the New School, when she was 17, pursuing a hope to be a poet.
 She did not receive a degree from either institution.